priyanka-mahour/-BookMyShow-LLD/README.md

 - Store Event Data: The database server stores the event data such as event details, availability, and pricing.
 - Store User Data: The database server stores the Client data such as Client details and booking history.
 - Retrieve Event Data: The database server retrieves the event data based on the Client's request.

-### Payment Gateway Actor:

-The Payment Gateway Actor is responsible for processing payment transactions for ticket bookings.
-The Payment Gateway Actor should be integrated with the BookMyShow system to ensure security, privacy, and data integrity.
-The integration should also be scalable and fault-tolerant, allowing it to handle sudden spikes in traffic and recover from failures.

-##### Events:

 - Process Payment Event: The Payment Gateway processes the payment transaction for the booked tickets.